clay001/locke.github.io/_posts/2019-10-08-current-Research(1).md

 ## Preface
 While waiting for transfering blog articles from other platform, I think create more is more important. \\
-Currently I devote myself to research, work with professor [Heyrim Cho](https://heyrim.github.io)(University of California, Riverside) and hope to have a publication at the end of this year.
+Currently I devote myself to research, work with a very nice professor [Heyrim Cho :) ](https://heyrim.github.io)(University of California, Riverside) and hope to have a publication at the end of this year.
 So I start to write this series of blogs, aim to record and clear up my thoughts, also can be seen as my psychological journel, the article's birth witness and evidence.\\
 Finally, hope it can provide some inspirations to readers.
 ## First paper in RNA velocity
 We all know RNA-seq, but this approach captures only a static snapshot at a point in time.
 When we want to analyze time-resolved phenomena such as embryogenesis or tissue regeneration, we need something more.  \\